kodekloudhub/community-faq/docs/how-tos/howto-kubectl-completion-in-windows.md

 1. Link Windows PowerShell (regular shell) to it.

     1. In the same folder, create the file `Microsoft.PowerShell_profile.ps1`
-    1. In this file, put the following
+    1. In this file, put the following.
+Note the leading full stop - it's not a typo!

         ```powershell
         .
 (Join-Path $PSScriptRoot _profileShared.ps1)